 Infrared scans are most often done during the early evening hours after the sun has begun to set.
 In order for an infrared scan to be completed, the roof surface must be dry as moisture interferes with the camera’s ability to measure surface temperatures.
 It is also preferable that the surface of the roof system receive exposure to substantial sunlight to allow the surface of the roof system to heat up as much as possible.
 This heat absorption allows the moisture trapped in the roof system to increase in temperature and create a temperature difference that can be measured by the camera.

 As the surface of the roof system and the underlayment or decking begin to heat up during the daytime hours, the moisture that is trapped in the roof system begins to heat up as well.
-As the late afternoon and early evening approaches the heating effect of the sun begins to slow and stop.
+As the late afternoon and early evening approaches, the heating effect of the sun begins to slow and stop.
 As this occurs, the roof assembly begins to cool off.
-The moisture laden materials below the roof surface retain heat longer than the areas of dry underlayment and decking.
-This temperature differential between areas of wet underlayment and dry underlayment are what the infrared technician is looking for in order to locate the source of roof leaks.
+The moisture-laden materials below the roof surface retain heat longer than the areas of dry underlayment and decking.
+This temperature differential between areas of wet underlayment and dry underlayment is what the infrared technician is looking for in order to locate the source of roof leaks.

 - Infrared camera